Our research team is led by Dr. Niobe Way and includes graduate students and undergraduate research assistants

 Holly Van Hare, M.A.

-Holly Van Hare is the Director of The Listening Project.
+Holly Van Hare was the Director of The Listening Project.
 She received her master’s degree in Experimental Humanities and Social Engagement from New York University, where she focused her research on educational spaces and how cultural biases and stereotypes hinder access to education and affect learning experiences for certain groups.
 Holly has taught in public schools in New York City and Boston, M.A. and has a background in curriculum development.
 Additionally, she has participated in research in trauma-informed and preventative health education programs, body size and inclusivity in education, and anti-oppressive education.